 - Clinical procedures

 Upon completion of the program, you’ll be able to:

 - Describe proper chairside, infection control and radiographic procedures

 - Accurately perform clinical examinations, radiographic and laboratory procedures, and appropriate chairside procedures and infection control

 - Apply to take the Dental Assisting National Board examination to become a certified dental assistant

-Through COA’s instructional service agreement with Martin Community College (MCC), you may earn general education credits at COA for transfer to MCC’s Dental Assisting program.
+Through COA’s instructional service agreement with Martin Community College (MCC), you may earn general education credits at COA for transfer to MCC’s program.
 Please visit the MCC website for program information, courses and admission requirements.

 Visit the occupational outlook handbook for dental assisting on the Bureau of Labor Statistics website.